hageboeck/OpenlabLecture/README.md

 1. Check if you can generate a Julia image like this example
    ![JuliaExample](juliaExample.png)

-You can set the real and imaginary part for `c` as command-line arguments:
+If you see the julia set, you can set the real and imaginary part for `c` as command-line arguments:
 ```
 ./julia <realPart> <imaginaryPart>
 ```